Facility Maintenance: How to Conduct a Walkthrough

 Facilities across all industries require routine maintenance to ensure efficiency, prevent major repairs, promote the health and safety of those inside, and comply with state and federal regulations.
 This maintenance must account for every aspect of a facility, including the condition of its structure, equipment, utility systems, and more.
 Keeping track of all these moving parts is no simple task, but neglecting any of them can result in a major blow to your business.

 Therefore, it’s imperative to conduct regular and thorough walkthroughs to make sure every component is functioning as it should, and to discover issues early on before they cause larger problems.
 But how often should these walkthroughs take place?
 What items should be included?
 And who should perform them?

-To answer these questions, let’s break down how to conduct a walkthrough for proper facility maintenance.
+To answer these questions, let’s discuss what a facility walkthrough is and break down how to conduct a walkthrough for proper facility maintenance.